poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-With this approach we remove the `new` keyword from our `ClassA`, with that we move away from `ClassA` the responsability of the creation of `ClassB`.
+With this approach we remove the `new` keyword from our `ClassA`, with that we move away from `ClassA` the responsibility of the creation of `ClassB`.

 `ClassA` still have a hard dependency on `ClassB` but now it can be `injected` from the outside: